CCurl/c3/README.md

 ## Notes about c3:
 - c3 is NOT an ANSI-standard Forth system.
-- Core strings are null-terminated, not counted.
+- Strings in c3 are null-terminated, not counted.
 - The user can add counted strings if desired.
+- There are 2 separate memory areas: CODE and VARIABLE.
-- The dictionary starts at the end of the MEM area and grows down.
+- The dictionary starts at the end of the CODE area and grows down.
 - The dictionary search is not case-sensitive.
-- The VARIABLE space is separated from the MEM space.

 ## Registers
 c3 exposes 10 "virtual registers", r0 thru r9.
 There are 8 register operations: +regs, rX, rX+, rX-, sX, iX, dX, -regs.
 The names of the register words are case-sensitive: (r0-r9, not R0-R9).

-Note: The support for registers is built into c3, so they do NOT show up in "WORDS".
+**Note:** The support for registers is built into c3, so they do NOT show up in "WORDS".

 - +regs   allocate 10 new registers.
 - r4      push register 4 to the stack.